Stakedllc/eth-casper-pool/README.md

 deposit( address withdrawal_addr) payable{
 ```

 In the deposit function you define the Withdrawal address by  withdrawal_addr parameter   where the contract proceeds will be deposited.
-The Ether you are depositing must also be sent with the function call as a message value.
+The Ether you are depositing must also be sent with the function call as a message value.The payable parameter denotes the ability for the function to receive ether.